marchaesen/vcxsrv/mesalib/README.rst

 -------

-Many Mesa devs hang on IRC; if you're not sure which channel is appropriate, you should ask your question on `Freenode's #dri-devel
+Many Mesa devs hang on IRC; if you're not sure which channel is appropriate, you should ask your question on `OFTC's #dri-devel
-<irc://chat.freenode.net#dri-devel>`_, someone will redirect you if
+<irc://irc.oftc.net/dri-devel>`_, someone will redirect you if
 necessary.
 Remember that not everyone is in the same timezone as you, so it might take a while before someone qualified sees your question.